mainmatter/playbook/project-procedure/digital-products/README.md

 actions.
 All project stakeholders need to work closely together during this stage to identify answers to these questions:

-- what exactly is it that is currently lacking or requires improvement? (e.g. customers having to call the client to configure the client's product specifically to their needs)
+- what exactly is it that is currently lacking or requires improvement (e.g. customers having to call the client to configure the client's product specifically to their needs) and how does that manifest in the business? (e.g. lost sales)
-- who is going to use the product that is being built? (e.g. the project teams's own organization or its customers)
+- who is affected by the present problem and who is going to use the product that is being built? (e.g. the project teams's own organization or its customers)
 - what should be the effect on the business once the solution is in place? (e.g. increased sales, reduced workload for the sales team etc.)